nightroman/Helps/README.md

 # PowerShell Help Builder

 Helps.ps1 provides functions for building PowerShell XML help files from help scripts and for creating help script templates for existing objects.
-Help can be created for everything that supports XML help: cmdlets, providers, scripts, and functions in scripts or modules.
+Help may be created for everything that supports XML help: cmdlets, providers, scripts, and functions in scripts or modules.